Mg30/action-deploy-lambda/README.md

 # deploy-lambda

-github action to deploy to lambda
+github action to deploy to AWS lambda